RussOakham/wanderlust-recipes/README.md

       - in your IDE terminal, type: python app.py > Procfile

   - .gitignore (optional)
-      - Lists files and directories wihch should be deployed to live app, such as files with environmental passkeys.
+      - Lists files and directories which should be deployed to live app, such as files with environmental passkeys.
     - To create:
       - In your IDE terminal, type: touch .gitignore
       - List the files and directories to be excluded from live deployment, within the .gitignore file.